uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 * Monitor action: If fired, investigate the database read/write latency.
 May need to throttle some spiky traffic from certain domains, or scale up the database
 * Datadog query example
 ```
-avg:cadence_frontend.cadence_latency.quantile{(operation NOT IN (pollfordecisiontask,pollforactivitytask,getworkflowexecutionhistory,queryworkflow,listworkflowexecutions,listclosedworkflowexecutions,listopenworkflowexecutions)) AND $env AND $Availability_Zone AND $pXXLatency} by {operation}
+avg:cadence_frontend.cadence_latency.quantile{(operation NOT IN (pollfordecisiontask,pollforactivitytask,getworkflowexecutionhistory,queryworkflow,listworkflowexecutions,listclosedworkflowexecutions,listopenworkflowexecutions)) AND $pXXLatency} by {operation}
 ```

 ### Frontend ListWorkflow API Latency